dgzlopes/minit-go/README.md

 > **NOTE:** You don't want to use this library.
 You should probably be using [OpenTelemetry](https://opentelemetry.io/).

 Minit is a minimal tracing library for Go.
 When I say minimal, I mean it.
 It's less than 250 lines of code, and, as you can expect, it doesn't have many features.
-For example, it only supports exporting spans to an OpenTelemetry-compatible collector, doesn't support sampling, etc.

-Also, Minit isn't what you are looking for if you want to do actual distributed tracing.
-The bits/helpers required to inject and extract trace context in different protocols are missing.
+For example, it only supports exporting spans to an OpenTelemetry-compatible collector, doesn't support sampling, etc. The bits/helpers required to inject and extract trace context in different protocols are also missing.

 Truth to be said: Because it's so tiny, it's easy to understand and modify.

-So, you could build the fancy features on top of it.
-It's also easy to use in simple applications.
+It's also easy to use in simple, non-distributed applications.

 ## Installation